ACUPARI: Accommodation in host families

 A good way to get to know Peruvian daily life is to stay in a Peruvian host family.
 For many years ACUPARI has been in touch with local families, who host students, get them from the airport and make sure they know their way to the school.
 They speak Spanish, provide breakfast and WIFI and answer all your questions about Cusco and Peru.

 Children’s Book Project

 In order to support literacy development in Peru, ACUPARI started a Children’s Book Project called "Books for 70 schools“.
 The Andean village schools around Cusco all receive 25 children’s books for their libraries for free.
 Each new story results from a literary competition.
-Peruvian authors who have not published any book before can hand in their children stories during a two month’s period.
+Peruvian authors who have not published any book before can hand in their children stories during a two-month period.
 A jury selects the best story for children aged six to twelve.
 The winner receives a price and his story will be illustrated and printed in Spanish and Quechua.
 Until now ACUPARI has printed and distributed four books.